BrianSlick/BikeStuff/WabashRiverRideTrainingProgram/RideDetails/wrrtp_week1.md

 * **Route**: [MapMyRide](https://www.mapmyride.com/routes/view/1502001415)

 Weather note: Rides will proceed in anything other than rain, snow, or crazy wind.
 Cancellations will be posted on the [club listserv](http://wrcc-in.org/wp/?page_id=89) by 9:00 AM if applicable.
 If need be - weather permitting - we'll try again on Sunday, same time, same place.

+UPDATE: Saturday event has been postponed due to rain.
+We are currently aiming for Sunday, May 21.

 ----